1. Keep it Straightforward

 4. Sunrise and Sunset will Occur Simultaneously

-Sunsets can be spectacular, which is why you see so many classic beach sunset pictures.
-We all enjoy the soft pastel colors that paint the sky, and we’ve all tried to catch the magic as our children run around and play.
+Sunsets have the potential to be breathtaking, and that’s why you spot so many retro beach sunset images.
+We like the gentle hues of pastel that color the sky, and we’ve all attempted to catch the magic moment when our little ones play outside and run about.

 5. Pay Attention to Little Details

-I enjoy zooming in on the tiny details of the beach as much as I enjoy catching the entire scene.
-Not only will the informative photographs help you remember how the sand felt between your toes, but they will also add variety to your beach photo collection.
-Pay attention to the little details and make a point of recording the ones you don’t want to forget.
+I like getting close to the small details of the beach as much as I like capturing the whole picture.
+Not only will the information photos assist you in recalling the way the sand felt between your toes, but they will also provide some diversity to your collection of beach pictures.
+Observe the small details and take special care to document the ones that you do not wish to forget.

 6. Get Little Cheesy

-However, now and then, a good old-fashioned stand-and-smile picture is well worth it especially if you have young children who are always on the move because capturing their sweet faces can be difficult.
+But every now and then, a good old-fashioned stand-and-smile photo is worth it particularly if you have little kids who are always running around because it can be hard to catch their sweet faces.

 7. Take Road Less Travelled